 What designers need to focus on goes beyond ideation.
-A simple product or service design is not the task at hand for designers.
 Let me quote Thomas Edison in this context, a scientist who is famous for his signature invention of light bulb.
 Likewise when we say a product has failed it’s not because it was not good enough but because the creators failed to envision the use of the product in the big picture.
 1. Tony Fadell covers the stage of empathy in design thinking.
 Design Thinking – noticing is empathizing 2.
 Design thinking – visual interpretation.
 AI_generativity.pdf.
 Edgarshein.pdf.
 James Mirtle sur Twitter : "I say this with no judgements at all but Ashton is in phenomenal shape.
 Simply ripped."...
 We don't need purpose, shared work is enough. - Tim Merry.
 McDonald’s Asks Indie Band To Play For Free At SXSW, Their Response Is Perfect (UPDATED) « LIVE 105.
 UPDATE: McDonald’s has responded to Ex Cops’ post.

 See below.
 You might not know Ex Cops (yet).
 The pop punk duo made up of Amalie Bruun and Brian Harding is still coming into the limelight following their second LP, Daggers.
 Still, they’re getting plenty of attention.
 They’ve worked with Billy Corgan and Ariel Pink, and they’re signed to a well-respected independent label.
 All in all, they’re a pretty great band, which is the main reason McDonalds asked them to play their SXSW Showcase in Austin, Texas this year.
 But despite the fact that McDonalds currently has a net worth of roughly $97 billion dollars (which is more than the national net worth of the United States of America), they “didn’t have a budget” for which to pay the artists playing their showcase.